 Speeding it up

 The problem with the

-AltSoftSerial library is that for each edge in a transmitted byte an interrupt is raised and a lot of work has to be done at the end of a transmitted byte.
+AltSoftSerial library is that for each edge in a transmitted byte, an interrupt is raised and a lot of work has to be done at the end of a transmitted byte.
 This is not sustainable at high bit rates., i.e., 115200 bps and higher.

 In order to address this issue, I stuffed all the things described above in one interrupt routine.
 This worked so-so, but not really reliably.
 In order to get to the bottom of it, I used (once again) my Saleae logic analyzer.
-And without it, I probably would have had a hard time to understand the problems.
+And without it, I probably would have had a hard time understanding the problems.

 Here is the setup, showing the logic analyzer, the FTDI board which sends bytes at varying communication speeds, and the Arduino Uno running the new library.
 By the way: I used the same Arduino sketches and Python scripts to test my library as when I evaluated different serial libraries.

 I inserted some code to generate short blips at critical parts in the ISR.
 With that, I was able to notice two problems.
 The interrupt service routine needed too much time to start up, and it needed too much time to finish the ISR.